You can train teams with internal and external courses by building, assigning, and tracking worker training and educational courses in Engage.

 Frequently Asked Questions

-[ACCORDION] What is the difference between a sequential and non-sequential journey?
+[ACCORDION] What’s the difference between a sequential and non-sequential course?

-[ACCORDION] Is there a limit to how many new journeys can be created?
+[ACCORDION] Is there a limit to how many courses can be created?

-[ACCORDION] What is the employee onboarding journey and how is it set up?
+[ACCORDION] What is the employee onboarding course, and how is it set up?

-[ACCORDION] What other stakeholders can be involved during the onboarding process?
+[ACCORDION] Who else can be involved in onboarding courses?